-What is Banya?
+What is banya?

 This is my first time.
 What should I do?

-Do I need to book in advance?
+Do you need to book in advance?

-Yes, we recommend that you book in advance either by phone or through the website.
-You can book for one person or for a group.
-If you have any questions, give us a ring.
+We recommend pre-booking, either by phone or through the website.
+You can book for one person or a group.

-How does it work?
+How does booking work?

 Can I request a specific table?

-What if I am running late?
+What if I’m running late?

-Can children come banya?
+Can children use banya?

 Is there parking nearby?

-How hot is it in the banya?
+How hot is the banya?

 What treatments do you offer?

-You can read about our treatments here.
+Read about our treatments here.
 We offer parenie, massage, scrubs, body wraps and soap massage.

 What is parenie?